developerlee79/algorithm/README.md

 I usually use LeetCode to online judge.

-If you are COOL folks who interested in studying Problem-Solving and prepare Coding Interview, plz contact me.
+If you are COOL folks who is interested in studying Problem-Solving and prepare Coding Interview, plz contact me.
 I'd like to study with you.